the13haven/povercat-plugin/README.md

 ### Apply the plugin

-To share a version catalog across multiple projects, you need to apply and configure the PoVerCat plugin in the project that defines the catalog.
+To share a version catalog across multiple projects, you need to apply and configure the Povercat plugin in the project that defines the catalog.

 The plugin is published to the official Gradle Plugin Portal, so to use it, you must first ensure that the plugin portal repository is available in your project.